paultang/ASAP/source/controlers/CCT.rst

 CCT Dimmer
 =================

-2M3P Dimmer works with ESP32-DevKitC.
+CCT Dimmer(2M3P) works with ESP32-DevKitC.
 You can use it to control 2 bi-color lights at same time.

 * Power: Total 150W